damianesteban/focused-learning/README.md

 # Focused Learning

-This repository contains various learning materials
+This repository contains various learning materials and projects.